-Listen to this episode while getting attacked by a shovel for maximum enjoyment.
+Listen to this episode while trying to twirling around your nunchaku during a montage for maxium enjoyment.

 Follow the show on Twitter @Sequelcast2